praminda/praminda.github.io/_posts/2024-03-01-connectors.md

 date: 2024-03-01
 ---

 An ETL workflow framework on Macrometa GDN that automates data extraction, transformation, and loading between document collections and external sources.
-It supports log-based (CDC) and batch ingestion, schema inference, transformations using C8QL, and enables real-time data sync across Oracle, MySQL, PostgreSQL, MongoDB, Snowflake, and more.
+It supports log-based CDC and batch ingestion, schema inference, transformations using C8QL, and enables real-time data sync across Oracle, MySQL, PostgreSQL, MongoDB, Snowflake, and more.

 I designed and implemented the workflow management and controller layer for Connection Workflows, including all external APIs for the controller.
 I also contributed to the Meltano-based workflow execution and Argo Workflows orchestration layer.
-Many of the available connectors includes my contributions or ownership.
+Many of the available connectors include my contributions or ownership.
 I also helped with GUI development and debugging whenever required.

 - **Languages**: `Java`, `Python`
 - **Tools**: